George Song

 };

-Notice the top level switch is based on the state.value (state chart state) expression.
-For editing and submitting states, we further switch on action.type (state chart transition).
-Why do we do this?
-This guarantees that, for example, the submit transition is only valid if our state chart is in the editing state.
-Practically, this means that if the form is in the submitting state, it can’t be submitted again no matter how hard we try (we’ve just solved the multiple button click issue, even if we forget to disable the submit button).
+Notice the top-level switch statement evaluates the state.value (the state chart’s current state).
+For the editing and submitting states, we use a nested switch based on action.type (representing the state chart transition).
+Why is this done?
+This guarantees that, for example, the submit transition is only valid when the state chart is in the editing state.
+Practically, this means that if the form is already in the submitting state, it cannot be submitted again, regardless of user actions (solving the multiple button click issue, even if the submit button isn’t explicitly disabled).

-If you compare the code to the diagram, you’ll see that each case clause corresponds to a transition—seven transitions, seven case clauses that return the next state.
+If you compare the code to the diagram, you’ll see that each case clause corresponds to a transition—seven transitions mean seven case clauses that return the next state.

-Notice the default clauses always return the original state as-is.
-This is generally how state machines work—if you try to specify an illegal transition, the state remains as-is.
+Notice that the default clauses always return the original state unmodified.
+This aligns with how state machines typically work: attempting an invalid transition leaves the state unchanged.

-Looking at each case clause, you’ll notice that we’re performing couple tasks:
+Looking at each case clause, you’ll notice we’re performing a couple of tasks:

 1. Specify the next state by changing state.value.